 I had never seen a flat desert that looks like an immense snow field before.
 Therefore, I believe this weird and surreal place should be on everybody’s South America bucket list.

 The Uyuni Salt flats can be done without a tour or you could visit them in one day.
 Both of these options are not recommendable.

-Visiting the salt flats on your own is somewhat dangerous, because of the size of this place and the lack of clean water.
+Visiting the salt flats on your own can be somewhat dangerous, because of the size of this place and the lack of clean water.
 The mountains that edge the Uyuni Salt Flats don’t look far away, but they really are.
-Besides, the size of Uyuni Salt Flats is impressive.
+Besides, the size of the Bolivian Salt Flats is impressive.

-A one day tour is not recommendable.
+A one-day salt flats tour is not recommendable.
 That’s because of all the impressive views you get on the second and third day of the Uyuni Salt Flats 3 day tour.

-Keep reading to see how we did it and why we liked it so much.
+Keep reading to see how our Uyuni 3 day tour went and why we liked it so much.